hubverse-org/hubUtils/cran-comments.md

 Additional previous actions in response to automated and manual reviews

-*   Removed the remote dependency on 'hubData'.
+*   Removed the remote dependency on 'hubData' and used 'arrow' where applicable instead.

 *   More details and DOI to relevant publication added to Description field.